Relieve muscle pain, joint stiffness, stress

 I am happy now to announce the re-opening of my massage practice and I will be taking every reasonable precaution to protect my clients and myself.

-If you feel that it is appropriate for you – based on your personal risk profile – to continue with regular massage therapy sessions, you can review an outline of the new measures that will be implemented for in-office appointments.
-The short document is linked on this page and I look forward to seeing you soon!
+If you feel that it is appropriate for you – based on your personal risk profile – to continue with regular massage therapy sessions, you can review an outline of safety measures that will be implemented for in-office appointments on this page.
+I look forward to seeing you soon!

 The accumulation of physical stress in the 21st century workplace is the result of, at least in part, how much time we spend sitting and processing information on computers, tablets, and smart phones.